blakejakopovic/TestDrive-Arduino/Readme.md

 * [Getting Started](https://github.com/blakejakopovic/TestDrive-Arduino/tree/master/examples/GettingStarted)

 ## Future
-* Support for more sensor types, with better dashboard visualisations.
+* Support for more sensor types, with more contextual (Mapping, 3D, etc) dashboard visualisations.
 * Support for TCP, for both Ethernet and Wifi data transport

 ## Thank you